frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-profiles.md

 3. Define *CA ACL* rules to allow certain users to request certificates using this profile.
 4. Confirm that the *CA ACL* is set up properly.

-5. Issue a user certificate using the new profile.
+Actually issuing a user certificate will happen in the next module.

 ::: note